21 tips to save on heating–updated October 2022

 - Radiatorfoil (30 minutes, 20 euro, less than a year to get your money back).
 There are two types of radiator-foil: either you stick it on the wall, or you stick it to the back of the radiator with magnets.
 The latter one works best and looks a lot better.
 Stop heating your wall and heat your room instead!

-- Tube isolation (30 minutes, 20 euro, less than a year).
+- Tube isolation (30 minutes, 20 euro, ROI is less than a year).
 These grey tubes cost a euro per meter at my local hardware store.
 Make sure you get the right width.
 Easily cut them with a knife and tape it up.
 They keep the warmth inside the tubes.
 For attics and underneath your house, or rooms you don’t heat very often.

 - Radiator ventilator (10 minutes, 50–105 euro, unknown ROI).
 It’s a simple idea: place ventilators under your radiators and the heat gets distributed more quickly in your room.
 I’ve got them in our living room and they make a much more comfortable home.